From Wikipedia

 I have seen some feasibility studies peg a proposed major gift campaign as an impossible failure, and the organization subsequently go on to attain stellar fundraising success.
 I have seen feasibility studies predict outrageous success – which the organizations themselves did not believe – and they wisely curtailed their fundraising goals to better match reality.
 Last but not least, I have seen consulting firms that did not have the hoped-for rapport with the civic leaders they interviewed for a feasibility study, and the final results were therefore inconclusive.

-On occasion, you will find a nonprofit organization’s leadership will decide to forge ahead with a major gift campaign, knowing in the end they may not reach the ultimate fundraising goal.
+On occasion, you will find a nonprofit organization will decide to forge ahead with a major gift campaign, knowing in the end they may not reach the ultimate fundraising goal.
 But they want to try, anyway.
+Knowing the risk (and only then), why not give them the green light?
+They might be able to economize in certain ways on the final project and achieve their goals in new ways.
+I personally would not stop this entrepreneurial way of thinking.

 A Different Concept

 I would like to share a successful feasibility study concept I helped devise, working as a volunteer for a national nonprofit organization with numerous chapters across the United States.
-I know this is a special case, but it does apply to a large number of nonprofits nationwide: I suggested they hire their own people from another region to conduct the feasibility study.
+I know this is a special case, but it does apply to a large number of nonprofits nationwide.
+I suggested they hire their own people from another region to conduct the feasibility study.

-By internalizing the process, this helped ensure that those conducting the study had the nonprofit’s interests foremost in mind.
+By internalizing the process, this helped ensure those conducting the study had the nonprofit’s interests foremost in mind.
 Yet, because they did not know the donors and civic leaders in this particular community, the interview team could still be objective (an essential aspect of conducting a meaningful study).
 They were also well-versed in the organization’s mission and success stories, being employees of the nonprofit but in an entirely different region.
 Last but not least, they were more conservative about their expenditures in conducting the research.
 This worked extremely well.
 The predicted fundraising goal was attained, and right on the mark.

 Feasibility Studies As Protection